emberjs/ember-rails/README.md

 ## Architecture

-Ember does not require an organized files structure.
+Ember does not require an organized file structure.
 However, ember-rails allows you to use `rails g ember_rails:bootstrap` to create the following directory structure under `app/assets/javascripts/ember`:

     controllers/